 For more information, call Veterans Services at 757-825-3442

 Your experience counts.
 At Thomas Nelson, we believe that military experience, education and training should translate, whenever possible, into academic credit that can help you achieve your educational goals.

 You Commute to Work.
 You Shouldn’t Have to Commute to Class

 Enroll in our convenient, flexible courses at Fort Eustis.
 Knock out requirements in English, Psychology, IT, Biology and other fields—many available in accelerated, eight-week terms.
-Check out our on-base schedule for the Summer and Fall Tems.
+Check out our on-base schedule for Fall Terms.

 |Fall Term 2019 @ Fort Eustis|

 |8 Week 2 Session, 16 October-14 December|

 |ITN 260||Network Security Basics||TU||5:00-7:30 pm+|